How Educational Institutions Shape Identity and Leadership

 When institutions consistently reinforce those qualities, leadership pipelines emerge.

-This is why certain universities produce large numbers of public officials, entrepreneurs, scientists, and civic leaders.
+This is why certain universities produce large numbers of public officials, entrepreneurs, scientists, educators, organizers, and civic leaders.

 The institution becomes a training ground not only for knowledge, but for identity.